LA sheriff calls Tiger Woods crash 'purely an accident' - WTMJ

 “Take the celebrity out of it — it’s a matter of resources and time,” he said.

-He won the 2008 U.S. Open with shredded knee ligaments and two stress fractures in his left leg.
-His personal life imploded in 2009 when he was caught having multiple extramarital affairs and crashed his vehicle near his Florida home.
-He returned to win his 11th award as PGA Tour player of the year and reach No. 1.
+In 2009, his personal life imploded when he was caught having multiple extramarital affairs and crashed his vehicle into a fire hydrant and tree.
+He went two years without winning.

-In 2017, Florida police found him asleep behind the wheel of a car parked awkwardly on the side of the road.
-He was arrested on a DUI charge and said he had an unexpected reaction to prescription medicine for back pain.
-Woods later pleaded guilty to reckless driving and checked into a clinic to get help with prescription medication and a sleep disorder.
+After returning to No. 1 in the world in 2013, when he won five times and was PGA Tour player of the year for the 11th time, he had his first back surgery in 2014.
+He played only 16 times over the next four years.

-And then after four back surgeries that kept him out of golf for the better part of two years, he won the Masters in April 2019 for the fifth time, ranking among the great comebacks in golf.
+But he always made it back.
+Even after four back surgeries, he won the Masters in April 2019 for the fifth time, which ranks among the great comebacks in the sport.

 Woods had a fifth back surgery, a microdiscectomy, on Dec.
 23, just three days after he played the PNC Championship with his son Charlie, now 12.

 Woods was driving his courtesy vehicle from the Genesis Invitational when he crashed.
-Deputy Carlos Gonzalez, who was the first to arrive at the crash, patrols the road and said he sometimes catches people topping 80 mph (129 kph) in the downhill, 45-mph zone.
-Crashes are common.
+Deputy Carlos Gonzalez, who was the first to arrive at the crash, patrols the road and said he sometimes catches people topping 80 mph (129 kph) in the downhill, 45-mph zone, and that crashes are common.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.